 - The Board has formed the previously disclosed Fiber Review Committee, which is actively engaged in a comprehensive strategic and operating review of the fiber business.
 The Fiber Review Committee has retained independent advisers, including Morgan Stanley, BofA Securities, Paul, Weiss and leading industry consultants, actively engaged with members of the Fiber Review Committee as this review continues.
 As part of this review, the Company is considering strategic alternatives for separating all or part of the Company's Fiber segment, which includes small cells and fiber solutions, including the potential sale, spin-off/split-off, joint venture or merger of all or part of the Fiber segment.
-This analysis involves: - developing views of the valuation of the fiber solutions subsegment, the small cells subsegment and the Fiber segment as a whole, as well as the trading prospects for any independent portion of the Fiber segment following separation; - evaluating and contacting potential counterparties to a potential merger or joint venture transaction involving one or more of these business subsegments; and - assessing the pro forma financial impact of any such alternatives on the Company. - The Board appointed Mr. Melone as Interim President and CEO following the retirement of Jay Brown as President and CEO, and has formed the previously announced CEO Search Committee.
-The CEO Search Committee is actively engaged in reviewing potential candidates, is developing recommendations for the Board regarding succession planning and has retained, and is working closely with, a leading executive search firm to help identify the next CEO of the Company.
+This analysis involves: - developing views of the valuation of the fiber solutions subsegment, the small cells subsegment and the Fiber segment as a whole, as well as the trading prospects for any independent portion of the Fiber segment following separation; - evaluating and contacting potential counterparties to a potential merger or joint venture transaction involving one or more of these business subsegments; and - assessing the pro forma financial impact of any such alternatives on the Company. - Following a comprehensive search process conducted by the CEO Search Committee, the Board appointed Steven J. Moskowitz to become our next President and CEO and a member of the Board, effective April 11, 2024.